-Ever heard of naked mediation?
+Ever heard of naked meditation?

 It’s certainly an unorthodox practice!